-13. Defined Contribution Plan
+11. Defined Contribution Plan

 We have established a defined contribution 401(k) plan for eligible employees.
-Employees may contribute up to 20% of their eligible pretax compensation to the plan.
-We match 100% of the first 3% of the employees' contributions.
-At our option, we may make supplemental contributions to the plan, but have not made such contributions in the past three years.
-The matching contributions made by us totaled \$1.1 million and \$1.1 million during the years ended January 31, 2017, 2016 and 2015, respectively.
+Prior to January 1, 2018, employees could contribute up to 20% of their eligible pretax compensation to the plan and we matched 100% of the first 3% of the employees' contributions.
+Effective January 1, 2018, employees may contribute up to 50% of their eligible pretax compensation to the plan and we match 100% of the first 3% of the employees' contributions and an additional 50% of the next 2% of the employees' contributions.
+At our option, we may make supplemental contributions to the plan, but have not made such supplemental contributions in the past three years.
+The matching contributions made by us totaled \$1.1 million, \$1.1 million and \$1.0 million during the years ended January 31, 2018, 2017 and 2016, respectively.

-14. Contingencies
+12. Contingencies

-Securities Class Action Litigation.
-We and one of our current and one of our former executive officers are defendants in a consolidated securities class action lawsuit pending in the United States District Court for the Southern District of Texas (the "Court"), captioned In re Com's Inc. Securities Litigation, Cause No. 14-CV-00548 (the "Consolidated Securities Action").
+Securities Litigation.
+We and two of our former executive officers are defendants in a consolidated securities class action lawsuit pending in the United States District Court for the Southern District of Texas (the "Court"), captioned In re Conn's Inc. Securities Litigation, Cause No. 14-CV-00548 (the "Consolidated Securities Action").
 The Consolidated Securities Action started as three separate purported securities class action lawsuits filed between March 5, 2014 and May 5, 2014 in the Court that were consolidated into the Consolidated Securities Action on June 3, 2014.
 The plaintiffs in the Consolidated Securities Action allege that the defendants made false and misleading statements or failed to disclose material adverse facts about our business, operations, and prospects.
 They allege violations of sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder and seek to certify a class of all persons and entities that purchased or otherwise acquired Conn's common stock or call options, or sold or wrote Conn's put options between April 3, 2013 and December 9, 2014.
 The complaint does not specify the amount of damages sought.

 On June 30, 2015, the Court held a hearing on the defendants' motion to dismiss plaintiffs' complaint.
 At the hearing, the Court dismissed Brian Taylor, a former executive officer, and certain other aspects of the complaint.
 The Court ordered the plaintiffs to further amend their complaint in accordance with its ruling, and the plaintiffs filed their Fourth Consolidated Amended Complaint on July 21, 2015.
 The remaining defendants filed a motion to dismiss on August 28, 2015.
 The defendant's motion to dismiss was fully briefed and the Court held a hearing on defendants' motion on March 25, 2016 and on May 5, 2016, the Court issued a ruling that dismissed 78 of 91 alleged misstatements.
 The parties have submitted their respective briefs in support of, and in opposition to, class certification, and also engaged in discovery pursuant to the Court's scheduling order.
-Trial is scheduled for March 2018.
+In late June 2017, the Court granted the plaintiffs' motion for class certification, and shortly thereafter, Defendants filed a petition for permission to appeal to the United States Fifth Circuit Court of Appeals (the "Fifth Circuit").
+The Fifth Circuit granted leave to appeal on August 21, 2017.
+Briefing on the appeal is complete and the Fifth Circuit has scheduled oral arguments for May 2, 2018.
+We anticipate that the appellate court may issue its ruling in the summer of 2018.
+Trial is scheduled for October 2018.